manuelbomi/Enterprise-Kubernetes-Automation-with-Helm-ArgoCD---GitOps-for-DevOps-and-MLOps-Pipelines/README.md

 #### Rename these folders for your real projects

-#### If your services is not NGINX or ML inference, you may rename iyt like this:
+#### If your services is not NGINX or ML inference, you may rename iy like this:

 #### Example enterprise naming: